ivan-paleo/publish-micro-image/README.md

 This document is by no means exhaustive and is limited in scope on purpose, but I hope it will help many archaeologists and paleontologists.

 As a disclaimer, **this document only presents my opinion**, at least for now.
 You are free to disagree.
-Whether you agree or not, I would really appreciate if you could share your opinion and [contribute](#how-to-contribute) to the development of this document so that it can be accepted by a larger community.
+Whether you agree or not, I would really appreciate if you could share your opinion and [contribute](#how-to-contribute) to the development of this document, so that it can be accepted by a larger community.

 ---